 See reality as it really is

-We’ll ask these questions at five different parts of the user acquisition process:
+We ask these questions at five different stages of the user acquisition process:

 We also use broader datasets than the attribution platforms have access to, so we can find patterns that wouldn’t be obvious in a smaller sample.